 One of the key things you should be doing to make systems more resilient to cyberattacks is producing regular backups of your data.

-In the event of an incident that encrypts, wipes or otherwise brings down the network, there will be a recent copy of all of your data that can be restored to ensure a relatively quick return to normal.
+When backups are updated regularly, you’ll be ensured a recent copy of all your data can be restored, making for a relatively quick return to normal.

 7. Don’t Leave Your Network Unmonitored